oakestra/oakestra/README.md

 - #### NetManager bad network received
   Something is off at the root level.
 Most likely, the cluster network component is not receiving a subnetwork from the root.
 Make sure all the root components are running.

-- #### NetManager timeout
-  The cluster network components are not reachable.
-Either they are not running, or the config file `/etc/netmanager/netcfg.json` must be updated.

 - #### Deployment Failed: NoResourcesAvailable/NoTargetCluster
   There is no worker node with the specified capacity or no worker node deployed at all.
 Are you sure the worker node startup was successful?